Rood-Jordan/DBMS-Project-CS-457/README.md

 - **Tuple deletion** by reading table data from file, parsing out/removing the given matching arguments, and writing remaining data back to table file.

 - **Table joins** to join two tables within a database based on input criteria/commands.
 Specific functionality supports inner joins and left outer joins.

+- **Tranactions** have a start and a commit so that only one process can only access the database or table they are updating and/or using if they were first to begin a transaction with it.
+This also means if a process is already using a table, then it is locked so any commands used on that table by another process will fail.
+Any commits will abort as well if made by a process that does not have possession of the lock.

 ---
 ## Requirements